|BSE: 526959||Sector: Services|

 i.
 As informed to us the Company does not have any pending litigations which wouldimpact its financial position.

-We have audited the internal financial controls over financial reporting of WOODSVILLALIMITED in conjunction with our audit of the IndAS financial statements of the Company forthe year ended on that date.
+We have audited the internal financial controls over financial reporting of WOODSVILLALIMITED (the Company) as of March 31 2021 in conjunction with our audit ofthe standalone financial statements of the Company for the year ended on that date.